 - 1. Go to the Configure > Networking > ARM > General tab. - 2.
 In the Network Address Translation (NAT) section, click Edit File to open the file editor for the ipnat.conf file. - 3.
 Enter information in the fields provided: - In the Ethernet Interface field, enter the Content Gateway ethernet interface to which client DNS requests are routed.
-For example, eth0. - In the Connection Type drop-down list, select udp. - In the Original Destination IP field, enter 0.0.0.0 to accept DNS requests from all clients. - In the Original Destination CIDR field (optional), enter the CIDR mask value.
-If you have specified 0.0.0.0 in the Original Destination IP field, enter '0' here. - In the Original Destination Port field, enter the port on which DNS requests are sent to Content Gateway.
-The default port is 53. - In the Local Client IP field, enter the IP address of Content Gateway. - In the Local Client Port field, enter the port that Content Gateway uses to communicate with the DNS server.
+For example, eth0. - In the Connection Type drop-down list, select udp. - In the Destination IP field, enter 0.0.0.0 to accept DNS requests from all clients. - In the Destination CIDR field (optional), enter the CIDR mask value.
+If you have specified 0.0.0.0 in the Destination IP field, enter '0' here. - In the Destination Port field, enter the port on which DNS requests are sent to Content Gateway.
+The default port is 53. - In the Redirection Destination IP field, enter the IP address of Content Gateway. - In the Redirection Destination Port field, enter the port that Content Gateway uses to communicate with the DNS server.
 The default port is 5353. - In the User Protocol drop-down list, select dns. - 4.
-Click Add, then click Apply, and then click Close. - 5.
-Go to My Proxy > Basic and in the Features table, enable DNS Proxy in the Networking section and click Apply. - 6.
-Go to Networking > DNS Proxy. - 7.
-In the DNS Proxy Port field, enter the DNS proxy port.
-The default port is 5353.
+Click Add, then click Apply, and then click Close.
+Postpone the prompted restart until step 8. - 5.
+Go to My Proxy > Basic and in the Features table, enable DNS Proxy in the Networking section and click Apply.
+Postpone the prompted restart until step 8. - 6.
+Go to Networking > DNS Proxy.